dustinfreeman/riffer/README.md

     cs.close();

 This is like the 4th time I have re-written this code from the ground up, and so I decided to make it open-source.
-A previous version of this code was used for an accepted CHI 2014 submission on live video editing.
+A previous version of this code was used for LACES, a touch-based video editor presented at CHI 2014.
+Video demo here: https://www.youtube.com/watch?v=9zG--3M2DMs
 Previous versions have all been written in C#, so some vestigial C# idioms may appear that I'm trying to weed out.

 Riffer is used by two other projects of mine: